ihyoudou/jumpcutter-gui/README.md

 ## Troubleshooting
 **My final video have audio of sync, what to do?!**
 You need to specify FPS value, it is pretty common issue with 50fps videos

+##Known issues
+- Youtube links don't work (some sort of problem in pyTube, will be replaced with youtube-dl)